VWS4LS/vws4ls-capability-matching/capability-check-node-red/readme.md

     // id of the AAS submodel defining the required capability
     // (this is expected to be available at the AAS server, see above) requiredCapabiltySubmodelId : 'www.tier1.com/ids/sm/2135_1132_8032_2655',
-    // idShort path pointing to the required capability to check; this is expected
+    // idShort path(s) pointing to the required capability/ies to check; this is expected
-    // to be within the required capability submodel identified via 'requiredCapabiltySubmodelId' requiredCapabilityContainerIdShortPath : 'CapabilitySet/CapabilityContainer01',
+    // to be within the required capability submodel identified via 'requiredCapabiltySubmodelId' requiredCapabilityContainerIdShortPath : 'CapabilitySet/CapabilityContainer01', // or: ['CapabilitySet/CapabilityContainer01', 'CapabilitySet/CapabilityContainer04']
     // the id of the AAS representing the machine to check for the required capability
     // (this is expected to be available at the AAS server, see above) machineAasId : 'www.komaxgroup.com/ids/aas/4420_0010_1010_9339' }
 ```

-When triggered, the node will send a message with the result of the capability
+When triggered, the node will send a message with the result(s) of the capability
 check to the output.
-The result object contains detailed information about the
+The result object(s) contain/s detailed information about the
 result of the capability check, e.g. a message via the check failed or
 information about additional tools required to provide a capability.